Pay Cook County Property Taxes: How to Pay, When to Pay, and What to Watch

 Where to File a Cook County Property Tax Appeal

-File with the Cook County Assessor
+Step 1: The Cook County Assessor

-If needed, appeal to the Cook County Board of Review
+Step 2: The Cook County Board of Review

 When to File an Appeal